ted-ncg/labs/14-call-remote-api.md

    > ```
    >
    >
-   > And here's the JavaBean (DTO) that's used above:
+   > And here's the DTO that's used above:
    >
    > ```java
    > public class WeatherResponse {